croisen/bread-launcher/README.md

 ## Build Instructions

-Install rust by following [this](https://www.rust-lang.org/tools/install) or via the package manager if you're using a Linux distribution
+Install rust by following [this](https://www.rust-lang.org/tools/install) or via the package manager if you're using a Linux distribution (this uses a fairly new rust version that some Linux distributions might not have yet)

 ```sh